CaitlynRepo/CaitlynRepo/README.md

-### Hi, I'm Caitlyn Le 👋 - aka a Business Intelligence Enthusiast :smiley:
+### Hi, I'm Caitlyn Le 👋 - aka a Data Science Enthusiast :smiley:

 - 🔭 I’m currently a Postgraduate Student for Master of IT in Business (Fintech & Analytics Track) @ SMU
 - 🌱 I’m passionate about Data Analytics, Data Science and innovative Digital Initiatives